EGR-314-Team-Project/Team__206.github.io/SelectedDesign/SelectedDesign.md

 ![OH NO!](../SelectedDesign/pocket%20mesh.jpg)

 Lastly, or devices is fastened to the hive using woodscrews in the given spaces located here in the backview.
-Additionally the internatal temperature sensening device can be seen indicated by the arrow pointing at the green space.
+Additionally the internal temperature sensening device can be seen indicated by the arrow pointing at the green space.

 ![OH NO!](../SelectedDesign/backshot.jpg)